 Is Self-hosting CRAZY expensive?

-Not at all, Bluehost is one of the top web bosting companies and you can start your own blog with as low as $3.95 a month (Usually $7.99, this low price is with my link).
+Not at all, Bluehost is one of the top web bosting companies and you can start your own blog starting just $3.95/month (Usually $7.99, this low price is with my link).
 P.S – Bluehost charges yearly!
 So even at $3.95/month, you’ll need to pay for the full year.
 And if you are signing up with my link then you are going get the domain free (almost a $15 of value).

 You can check if a specific domain name is available or not here:

 Self-hosting your website is essential because it ensures that you own your own servers.
 It also allows you access to a great variety of essential plugins that bring various functions to your site.

-The reason why my first blog failed miserably was because I wanted to figure everything out by myself.
+The reason why my first blog failed miserably was that I wanted to figure everything out by myself.
 I felt that relying on blogging courses will be waste of money, but boy oh boy was I more wrong?

 Long story short: I gave up after trying to ” Figure it out of my own” for a long time.
 And decided to start afresh.
 I didn’t knew how blogging worked, affiliate marketing, email marketing and most importantly, Pinterest.
 So I took a few blogging courses along the way.

 I bought an ebook from Carlyonpurpose.com called Pinteresting Strategies solely for learning Pinterest.
 Carly from Carlyonpurpose.com drives more than 200,000 monthly traffic from Pinterest without using Tailwind or Boardbooster, just manual pinning, FOR FREE.

 Yup, that’s correct!
 And I’ll say that everything she said in that ebook was on-point practical strategies that worked for me from day one.
 I am so glad I bought it and it was so worth the investment.

 An interesting psychology trick our minds play when it comes to investing in something.

 When I bought the ebook I had to spend time reading and learning, because if I didn’t, I’d be wasting the $32 I spent in the ebook which quickly snowballed into a great learning experience which helped me grow my blog.